-In the year 2022, the company exported quite a lot of crude palm oil.
-This is because the price of crude palm oil in the world market has increased dramatically especially in the second quarter.
-Even though the price has decreased in the second half of the year but the price is still high, in addition with domestic production has increased in volume from 2021.
+At the beginning of the year 2023, the company exported quite a lot of crude palm oil due to high stock levels and the price of crude palm oil in the country being lower than the world market.
 However, the Company has still maintained its export potential, by maintaining the quality of products that meet international standards, entrusted from foreign customers.
 In the past, Thailand has been able to operators for export which the Company is considered only a few domestic manufacturers that have the ability to compete in the international market.
 Since the large production capacity and quality management are reasonable.